www-splitcells-net/net.splitcells.network/projects/net.splitcells.gel.sheath/src/main/md/net/splitcells/gel/test/functionality/n-queen-problem.implementation.md

 </dependency>
 ```
 ## Specifying The Problem
-> At the start we define the problem, that we want to optimize.
+> At the start, we define the problem, that we want to optimize.

 In the following we'll go through the implementation and solving of a
 [N queen problem instance](n-queen-problem.md),